Earlier this month I received what has to be one of the single worst marketing emails I’ve ever seen in my professional career.

 This is a big breach in the security of their customer data, and one that would immediately discount them from any of my business if I had been previously considering them.

-It also indicates that this organization is probably still using a very primitive email marketing tool like Outlook or Gmail, which means no analytics and no way to tell how their efforts are performing!
+It also indicates that this organization is probably still using very primitive email marketing tools like Outlook or Gmail, which means no analytics and no way to tell how their efforts are performing!

 I could almost forgive the email address gaffe if the Talent Agency X sent me an email full of useful, valuable information.
 Instead, it was entirely useless to me.
 None of the talent showcased in the email had the slightest relevance to our business.
 It was all healthcare specialists; even though I’d specifically informed the sales visitors about our business focus.

 This would be understandable if I had signed up for their emails myself.
 At that point, it’s my fault that I signed up for them.